o3de/o3de.org/content/docs/userguide/networking/providing-custom-interpolation-logic.md

   &ALYlong;. '
 title: Providing Your Own Interpolation Logic for the Transform Component
 ---
-# Providing Your Own Interpolation Logic for the Transform Component<a name="network-providing-custom-interpolation-logic"></a>
+# Providing Your Own Interpolation Logic for the Transform Component {#network-providing-custom-interpolation-logic}

 You can add your own interpolation logic for the Transform component by using a common framework available in C\+\+\.
 This topic shows you how to use C\+\+, serialization, and the Lumberyard Editor UI to write your own interpolation mode\.